Eat healthy and live strong with help from 3SquaresVT — a program that can help you put nutritious foods on your table every day.

 Who is eligible?

 - You may be eligible if your gross household income is equal to or less than 185% of the federal poverty level regardless of the resources you own.

-- Because your household includes someone age 60 or older, you may still qualify if your income is over that limit; however, we will have to consider your bank accounts and other resources you own (except for things like your home and certain retirement accounts).
+- If your household includes someone age 60 or older, you may still qualify if your income is over limit; but we will have to consider your bank accounts and other resources you own (except for things like your home and certain retirement accounts).